FirstFirstFirstFirst/django-hw2/README.md

 ### Applying Model Changes

-When models are modified, run the following commands to migrate:
+When models are modified, run the following commands to migrate and apply all migrations:

 ```bash
 python manage.py makemigrations